-The hugely popular details categories return for the 6th Annual A+Awards!
-Get every crafted element of your building recognized on a global stage — submit your project here, and act fast: the final entry deadline is May 25th, 2018.
+The hugely popular details categories return for the 7th Annual A+Awards!
+Get every element of your building recognized on a global stage — submit your project here, and act fast: the extended entry deadline is May 10th, 2019.

 “The details are not the details.
 They make the design.”

 So said Charles Eames, and he is surely right.
 The American architect was alluding to those special moments in design that transform good buildings into extraordinary ones.
 Mies van der Rohe’s headline quote sums up the significance placed on details by many great architects throughout the last century, and the master of modernism would undoubtedly be happy to see that this appreciation for the little things has not been lost in contemporary practice.

 Many modern-day projects by cutting-edge firms include details of incredible rigor, seamlessly blending form and function to transform a simple junction or material transition into a powerful architectural moment.
 As you consider which of your projects to enter in the 2019 A+Awards, be inspired by this selection of eight projects, each of which was commended in previous years for its creator’s incredible eye for detail …